Trade waste is all liquid waste, generated on commercial premises, and discharged to our sewerage system. This includes water contaminated with:

 If not managed properly, trade waste can damage the sewerage system, sewer operators and the environment.

-Any business wishing to discharge trade waste into a Council sewer must have a trade waste discharge approval issued by Council.
+Businesses who discharge trade waste into a Council sewer must apply for liquid trade waste discharge approval from Council.

 It is the discharger’s responsibility to: